Personification of Russia

+Harald Haarmann and Orlando Figes see the goddess Mokosh a source of the "Mother Russia" concept.
+Mikhail Epstein states that Russia's historical reliance on agriculture supported a mythological view of the earth as a "divine mother", leading in turn to the terminology of "Mother Russia".
+Epstein also notes the feminine perceptions of the names Rus' and Rossiia, allowing for natural expressions of matushka Rossiia (Mother Russia).

 Usage

-After the October Revolution and during the Russian Civil War, the image was employed by some anti-Bolshevik forces seeking to restore pre-revolutionary Russia.

 During the Soviet period, the Bolsheviks extensively utilized the image of "Motherland", especially during World War II.

 Statues

-During the Soviet era, many statues of Motherland or Mother Russia were built, most to commemorate the Great Patriotic War.
+During the Soviet era, many statues depicting the Mother Motherland were built, most to commemorate the Great Patriotic War.
 These include: